Right to Ramble

 From Madoc it's 6 kilometres to O'Hara Mill.
 From downtown Madoc drive a kilometre to Highways #7 and #62.
 Continue north from there another 1.7 kilometres to to Mill Road (Riggs Road will be on your right).
 Turn left (west) on Mill Road and travel another 3.2 kilometres to the gate of the park.
 You'll cross O'Hara Road and Johnson Road on this leg.

 The Visitor Centre.
 Most of the trails can be accessed just to the right of the centre.

-This conservation area has some fine walks, all near O'Hara Pond and the recreated homestead area.
+This conservation area has some fine walks, all near O'Hara Pond and the recreated homestead.
 Several years ago, the area offered only a short walk.
 Since 2011 a number of trails have been created.
-There are now roughly 4.6 kilometres of trails here.
+There are now roughly 5.5 kilometres of trails here, and eight or nine differently-named trails.
 You can do them all in an afternoon.
-The trails criss-cross and there are some shortcuts on the Heritage Trail that can be confusing, but generally the trails are well marked.
-They are colour coded.
+The trails are colour-coded and constantly criss-cross.
+Without a map it is confusing.
+However, trails are short so you would have to work hard to get lost.

 When I walked the park in January 2013, there were no skiers and few walkers, despite perfect snow conditions.
 The trails seemed underused.

 In winter, the gates to the area are closed, so you must park your car on Mill Road by the gates.
 In summer, when the gates are open, you can park in the lot about 100 metres from the road, near the pond.